dplesca/go-omxremote/README.md

 # go-omxremote

 Control raspberry pi omxplayer from the browser (including mobile browsers).
+It has absolutely zero dependencies.
 To install just [download the executable](https://github.com/dplesca/go-omxremote/releases/download/v2.0/go-omxremote) and run it.
 For help run it with the `-h` flag.
-Example usage (you can of course add in your path):
+Example usage (you can of course add it in your path and run it as a systemd service, unit file example below):

 `./go-omxremote -bind :some-port -media path/to/video/files`